jamesbrayton/Aether_lwp/.memoryBank/Aether_lwp/activeContext.md

 ### CI/CD Workflow Optimized ✅

-**Problem Solved:** Automatic releases conflicting with PR-based workflow
+**Problem Solved:** Emulator testing reliability and cost optimization

 **User Requirement:**
 > "Main will only ever get changes by way of PR (branch protection).
 Releases should be push-button actions in GitHub UI, not every PR merge."